space-wizards/website-content/content/post/22-05-19-progress-report-34.md

 Every station, shuttle, asteroid, et cetera can now be broken up into multiple unique grids.
 For example, if an asteroid smashed all the way through a shuttle mid-transit, you'd see the two halves fly off in different directions as the portion with the engines strapped to it continues accelerating.
 More technical details can be found in the Technical section, but here's a more direct visual aid:

-Using the power of multiple explosions, I sawed this station in half!
+Using the power of admin tools, I sawed this station in half!

 TODO: Splitstation splitting video.